 If your HGV is rated one to five stars, you can apply for an HGV Safety Permit without the need to provide any additional evidence.
 If your HGV is rated zero stars, you will need to make your vehicle safer by fitting it with a Safe System before you can apply for a permit.

-The ‘safe system’ builds on best practice from existing, industry-recognised schemes.
+The ‘safe system’ builds on best practices from existing, industry-recognized schemes.

 Safe System measures include:

-- Spot elimination and minimisation via camera, mirrors and sensor systems
+- Spot elimination and minimization via camera, mirrors, and sensor systems

-- Warning of intended manoeuvre via audible warning signal and stickers
+- Warning of intended maneuver via audible warning signal and stickers

-- Minimising the physical impact of a hazard e.g. side underrun protection
+- Minimizing the physical impact of a hazard e.g. side underrun protection

 Refer to TfL’s guidance for operators for more information about how to make a zero–star rated vehicle compliant, and ready to apply for a permit.